The difference a year makes.

 But internally, a shift was happening.
 My partner and I began to face a difficult truth: we held different visions of family.
 While I was open to exploring alternative paths to parenthood, it wasn’t a shared priority.

 In December 2024, I made the hardest decision of my year—I moved out of our shared home and in with my friends.
 That very next day, I co-facilitated a dialogue on affordable housing with Cameron Jay Harrelson and Kara Fresk, joined by ten of my LEAD Athens peers.
 Even in the middle of personal upheaval, this program gave me something steady to hold onto—purpose, connection, grounding.
 It gave me people to talk to, to dream with, to be real with.
-I’m so grateful for my deep conversations on the bus with so many of you LEADers.
+I’m so grateful for my deep conversations on the bus with many of you LEADers.

-Slowly, Athens began to feel like home.
+Slowly, Athens began to feel more like home.

 I had told my closest friends I’d stay in Athens at least until April 17th—LEAD Athens graduation day.
 Committing to that gave me space to breathe, to stop reacting and just be for a while.

 Being at graduation last night, surrounded by people I now call friends, I felt proud.
 Not just of completing the program—but of the courage it took to keep showing up, even when my life looked nothing like what I thought it would when I applied.
-And I know I wasn’t the only one making the hard choice to continue to show up.
+And I know I wasn’t the only one in our class making the hard choice to continue to show up.

 I still don’t know what’s next for me—but I know I’m not lost.